vmware/terraform-provider-avi/website/docs/d/avi_gslbservice.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `application_persistence_profile_ref` - The federated application persistence associated with gslbservice site persistence functionality.
+It is a reference to an object of type applicationpersistenceprofile.
+Field introduced in 17.2.1.
 * `controller_health_status_enabled` - Gs member's overall health status is derived based on a combination of controller and datapath health-status inputs.
+Note that the datapath status is determined by the association of health monitor profiles.
+Only the controller provided status is determined through this configuration.
 * `created_by` - Creator name.
+Field introduced in 17.1.2.
 * `description` - User defined description for the object.
 * `domain_names` - Fully qualified domain name of the gslb service.
 * `down_response` - Response to the client query when the gslb service is down.
 * `enabled` - Enable or disable the gslb service.
+If the gslb service is enabled, then the vips are sent in the dns responses based on reachability and configured algorithm.
+If the gslb service is disabled, then the vips are no longer available in the dns response.
 * `groups` - Select list of pools belonging to this gslb service.
 * `health_monitor_refs` - Verify vs health by applying one or more health monitors.
+Active monitors generate synthetic traffic from dns service engine and to mark a vs up or down based on the response.
+It is a reference to an object of type healthmonitor.
 * `health_monitor_scope` - Health monitor probe can be executed for all the members or it can be executed only for third-party members.
+This operational mode is useful to reduce the number of health monitor probes in case of a hybrid scenario.
+In such a case, avi members can have controller derived status while non-avi members can be probed by via health monitor probes in dataplane.
+Enum options - GSLB_SERVICE_HEALTH_MONITOR_ALL_MEMBERS, GSLB_SERVICE_HEALTH_MONITOR_ONLY_NON_AVI_MEMBERS.
 * `hm_off` - This field is an internal field and is used in se.
+Field introduced in 18.2.2.
 * `is_federated` - This field indicates that this object is replicated across gslb federation.
-* `labels` - Key value pairs for granular object access control.
+Field introduced in 17.1.3.
 * `min_members` - The minimum number of members to distribute traffic to.
+Allowed values are 1-65535.
+Special values are 0 - 'disable'.
+Field introduced in 17.2.4.
 * `name` - Name for the gslb service.
 * `num_dns_ip` - Number of ip addresses of this gslb service to be returned by the dns service.
+Enter 0 to return all ip addresses.
+Allowed values are 1-20.
+Special values are 0- 'return all ip addresses'.
 * `pool_algorithm` - The load balancing algorithm will pick a gslb pool within the gslb service list of available pools.
+Enum options - GSLB_SERVICE_ALGORITHM_PRIORITY, GSLB_SERVICE_ALGORITHM_GEO.
+Field introduced in 17.2.3.
 * `resolve_cname` - This field indicates that for a cname query, respond with resolved cnames in the additional section with a records.
+Field introduced in 18.2.5.
 * `site_persistence_enabled` - Enable site-persistence for the gslbservice.
+Field introduced in 17.2.1.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `ttl` - Ttl value (in seconds) for records served for this gslb service by the dns service.
+Allowed values are 0-86400.
 * `use_edns_client_subnet` - Use the client ip subnet from the edns option as source ipaddress for client geo-location and consistent hash algorithm.
+Default is true.
+Field introduced in 17.1.1.
 * `uuid` - Uuid of the gslb service.
 * `wildcard_match` - Enable wild-card match of fqdn  if an exact match is not found in the dns table, the longest match is chosen by wild-carding the fqdn in the dns request.
+Default is false.
+Field introduced in 17.1.1.